Authoritarian Populism Index.

 Party politics was for a long time highly polarised, with fierce opposition between PL and PN.
 Both parties have also accommodated a wide range of opinions, including some that in other countries often are defended by the far left or far right.
 PL, for example, drifted quite far to the left in the 1970s and 1980s, when during their time in government they turned the country away from the West and instead improved relations with, for example, the dictatorship in Libya.

 PN on the other hand has been a strongly nationalist party, while also from the 1990s driving for integration in the West and membership in the EU.
-PN is also still very conservative on social issues, in many cases taking positions that are closer to national conservative parties than to those of other member parties in the EPP group
+PN is also still very conservative on social issues, in many cases taking positions that are closer to European national conservative parties than to those of other member parties in the EPP group.

 A handful of parties have tried but failed to challenge the big two.
 A partial explanation for the failures of the small parties is that the electoral system strongly favours the two large parties.